 As parents, we sometimes forget that part of our job is to give kids the “why” behind the “no.”

 I am a firm believer in empowering children to make good decisions.
 If we raise our kids in a “because I told you so” environment, they will grow up without the ability to make any decisions on their own.
-This is true, not only when it comes to decisions regarding safety (“no, you can’t climb backwards down the monkey bars!”) or practicality (“no, you can’t wear your fancy dress to play in the sandbox!”), but also with respect to healthy food choices.
+This is true, not only when it comes to decisions regarding safety (“no, you can’t climb backward down the monkey bars!”) or practicality (“no, you can’t wear your fancy dress to play in the sandbox!”), but also with respect to healthy food choices.

 When it comes to selecting and preparing food‚ tasks you probably need to do multiple times a day, it’s especially important to teach your children why you make the choices you do, starting from the grocery store and ending up on your dinner table.